-In the Messages setting there is a option to delete old conversations after a certain time frame.
+In the Messages setting there is an option to delete old conversations after a certain time frame.
 This setting can be found by going to Settings>Messages>Keep Messages.
-In the Messages setting you have the option of either 3 days or one year.
+In the Messages setting, you have the option of either 3 days or one year.
 When you enable it from the storage recommendations the default is to remove ALL messages after 1 year.
-I would be weary of enabling this unless you know that your older messages are not important.
+I would be wary of enabling this unless you know that your older messages are not important.

 Review Large Attachments

-A lot of the time we send messages with large attachments because it the quickest way to send large attachments, like an album of pictures, to your friends.
-When you receive it it then takes up storage on your phone.
-Going back to the pictures example if you save that album to your photos and keep them in your message feed they will take up double the space.
-All of that aside when you tap on this recommended option you will find that it look exactly like the review personal videos suggestion, you get a window with all of your large attachments that you have sent with the option to view and delete them.
+A lot of the time we send messages with large attachments because of it the quickest way to send large attachments, like an album of pictures, to your friends.
+When you receive it then takes up storage on your phone.
+Going back to the pictures example if you save that album to your photos and keep them in your message feed they will take up double space.
+All of that aside when you tap on this recommended option you will find that it looks exactly like the review personal videos suggestion, you get a window with all of the large attachments that you have sent with the option to view and delete them.

 Messages in iCloud